hotosm/fAIr/docs/guides/register-a-base-model.md

 # Registering a base model

-A base model is a pretrained model family that users fine-tune to create their own local models.
-Registration validates a STAC item, publishes it to the `base-models` collection, and makes the model available for training and prediction.
+Registration adds a base model (see [Models](../overview/models.md)) to fAIr: it validates a STAC item, publishes it to the `base-models` collection, and makes the model available for training and prediction.

 Registration is **admin only** and runs asynchronously.
 Anyone can contribute a model to fAIr through a pull request to the [fAIr-models catalog](https://hotosm.github.io/fAIr-models/); once the pull request is merged, an admin can trigger registration.